Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Background

 \subsection{Tiled unitary product state Ansatz}

-The tUPS Ansatz introduced by Burton in Ref. \citenum{tups} is a commonly employed tiled Ansatz.
-It is built from a repeating structure of layers, and layers themselves consist of smaller repeating units called tiles (see Fig. \ref{fig:tups} for an illustration).
-A tile is a set of gates that cause electronic transitions between four spin orbitals using three variational parameters, which ensures that any state can be reached in the subset\cite{tups, burton2023exact}.
+The tUPS Ansatz introduced by Burton in Ref.~\citenum{tups} is a commonly employed tiled Ansatz in quantum computational chemistry (see Fig.~\ref{fig:tups} for an illustration of the structure).
+A tile in tUPS is a unitary operator that causes electronic transitions between four spin orbitals using three variational parameters, which ensures that any state can be reached in the subset\cite{tups, burton2023exact}.
 Each layer consists of two columns of tiles (one if the number of qubits is less than $6$).
 The tiles in the second column of a layer in tUPS are offset compared to the tiles in the first column, which is necessary to ensure that any electronic configuration can be reached, given enough layers\cite{evangelista2019exact}.
 Generally, the more layers that are included in the Ansatz, the greater the expressivity.
-In tiled M0, we use the fact that there are only ever four qubits associated with a tile, and tiles are exactly the same across layers, meaning that qubits and gates stay the same for a given tile.
-Following Ref. \citenum{tups}, the unitary operator for a tile can be expressed in terms of the fermionic excitation operators $\hat{\kappa}_{pq}^{(1)}$ and $\hat{\kappa}_{pq}^{(2)}$ as
+Following Ref.~\citenum{tups}, the unitary operator for a tile can be expressed in terms of the fermionic excitation operators $\hat{\kappa}_{pq}^{(1)}$ and $\hat{\kappa}_{pq}^{(2)}$ as

-where $p$ and $q$ are spatial orbital indices and $m$ refers to the layer number (see Fig. \ref{fig:tile} in the supporting information for a quantum circuit diagram).
+where $p$ and $q$ are spatial orbital indices and $m$ refers to the layer number (see Fig. \ref{fig:tile} in the supporting information (SI) for a quantum circuit diagram).
 The tUPS Ansatz for an $n$-qubit system is then

 where $L$ is the number of layers, and $S =\mathrm{floor}(\frac{n}{4})$ and $R = \mathrm{floor}(\frac{n-2}{4})$ are the number of tiles in the first and second column, respectively.
-The tile numbering $t_i$ as shown in Fig. \ref{fig:tups} relates to the tUPS Ansatz numbering in terms of $p$ and $q$ as follows (with one-based indexing for $p$ and $q$):
+The tile numbering $t_i$ as shown in Fig.~\ref{fig:tups} relates to the tUPS Ansatz numbering in terms of $p$ and $q$ as follows (with one-based indexing for $p$ and $q$):

 These in turn relate to the qubit number on which a tile starts by $q_\mathrm{num} = 2(p-1)$.
 For clarity and ease of presentation, in the following we will only refer to the tile numbering, $t_i$, and refer to the above for connecting a specific tile to its unitary and circuit implementation.